menzHSE/cv-ml-lecture-notebooks/README.md

 * `linear_regression`: Demo of linear regression in PyTorch and MLX
 * `perceptron`: Multiple demos of perceptrons in NumPy, PyTorch and MLX.
 Some of the demos are very "spelled-out" to provide some insights into the inner working of gradient descent
 * `multi_layer_perceptron`: Multiple demos of multi-layer perceptrons in PyTorch and MLX including visualizations of decision boundaries
-* `cnn`: Demos of CNNs in PyTorch and MLX for image classification
+* `cnn`: Demos of CNNs in PyTorch and MLX for image classification.
+This example uses code from the repositories https://github.com/menzHSE/torch-cifar-10-cnn and  https://github.com/menzHSE/mlx-cifar-10-cnn
 * `vae`: Demos and analyses of convolutional Variational Autoencoders (VAEs) using the MNIST and Celeb-A datasets in PyTorch including: Training, reconstruction of training and test data, generation of random samples, visualization of latent spaces.
+This example uses code from the repository https://github.com/menzHSE/torch-vae.

 ## Usage